I Remember Better When I Paint to air on Nebraska’s PBS station NET2 World. It is a film that provides hope to families living with Alzheimer’s.

 Broadcast dates are:

 Sunday, November 1, 2015 at 1am

 Thursday, November 5, 2015 at 9am and 3pm

 Narrated by actress Olivia de Havilland, I Remember Better When I Paint is a groundbreaking documentary showing how the creative arts can enhance the quality of life for people with Alzheimer’s.
 The film visits a variety of care facilities, as well as leading art museums in North America and Europe, to demonstrate how creative activities such as drawing, painting and museum visits can reawaken a sense of identity, dignity and reengagement among those with severe memory impairment.
 Leading neurologists explain how parts of the brain can be spared, and discuss the life-enriching benefits of these new approaches.

-Inspiring personal stories highlight the transformative impact of art and other creative therapies and how they are changing the way we look at Alzheimer’s.
-Among those who are featured are Yasmin Aga Khan, president of Alzheimer’s Disease International and daughter of Rita Hayworth, who had Alzheimer’s.
+Inspiring personal stories are featured, including that of Rita Hayworth, as told by her daughter, Yasmin Aga Khan, to highlight the transformative impact of art and other creative therapies and how they are changing the way we look at Alzheimer’s.

 This film, directed by Eric Ellena and Berna Huebner, is presented by French Connection Films and the Hilgos Foundation.